TECH TIPS

 may come back to HAUNT you!

 The illusion of anonymity in today’s computer and internet age can be dangerous.
-People create logins to forums, bogs and newsgroups often using what they believe to be are anonymous pseudo names.
+People create logins to forums, blogs and newsgroups often using what they believe to be are anonymous pseudo names.

 What they do not realize is there real identity can be found or figured out often thru less then obvious means.
 One way is they forget that when they created the original login they had to give there real email address which can often be traced back to them.
 If they didn’t give that information to one site, they may have used the same pseudo name on another site that they did use there real email address on.
 People can connect the two if they go on both sites.
 Hackers can find ways into sites unsecured lists.
 Homeland security can find things out thru their own means.